nearst/laconia/README.md

 * **Versatile**: Compatible and tested to work with Serverless Framework.
 Can also be used with or without other frameworks.
 * **Quality assured**: Ultra high test coverage

+## Documentation

+Laconia's documentation is captured in every modules README.
+To understand more about what it does, start from
+@laconia/core's README.

 ## Modules

 * [@laconia/core](packages/laconia-core/README.md): Micro dependency injection framework